 Is Solar Power a Solution?

 Solar power (also known as photovoltaic or PV power) is a great alternative to traditional power, but how do you know it is the right choice for your unique situation?
 Here are several important considerations when investigating solar energy as a cost-saving and sustainable energy solution.

 Going solar is a practical solution for residential, municipal, healthcare, and educational facilities looking to adopt renewable energy.
 Solar is one of the cleanest, most stable, and bankable energy sources available on the planet.

-While the startup process may seem simple, there are a number of requirements necessary to ensure that your solar power system is designed and installed properly and runs as efficiently as possible.
-First, there must be a location where solar panels can be installed in which they will receive adequate sunlight throughout the day.
-Grounds that are covered by trees or roofs in the shadows of taller buildings will not be able to host a truly effective solar panel system.
-A roof-mounted solar array should only be considered for roofs that are proven to be structurally sound and under 15 years of age.
-If the location you want to host solar meets the basic requirements, then making the transition could be a practical solution.
+While the startup process may seem simple, several requirements are necessary to ensure that your solar power system is designed and installed properly and runs as efficiently as possible.
+First, there must be a location where solar panels can be installed to receive adequate sunlight throughout the day.
+Grounds covered by trees or roofs in the shadows of taller buildings will not be able to host a truly effective solar panel system.
+A roof-mounted solar array should only be considered for roofs proven to be structurally sound and under 15 years of age.
+If the location you want to host solar meets the basic requirements, making the transition could be a practical solution.

 Solar panel systems are an investment.
 While they are not necessarily inexpensive, you will save on energy costs in the long run.
 Additionally, the average cost per watt on a solar panel installation has gone down significantly over the past few decades.
 In large commercial systems, the cost per watt is currently around $2.